Nernar/Modding-Tools/README.md

 For a start, just enter to any world.
 In upper left part of screen (it may differ depending on version), only *one button* will appear — it's enough to open extensive possibilities of mod.
 For example, let's create a render from scratch, just add a block with a render to your project (modification or script).
 Let's open designer in ourselves a bit, create textures and simulate something new.

 You can also add an existing render to your project, just open any script of your modification via import.
-For example, you can create a *.js* file in `Dev Editor` folder and use following code to add a nightstand:
+For example, you can create a *.js* file in `Modding Tools` folder and use following code to add a nightstand:

 ```js
 let render = new ICRender.Model();